12 general skills or competencies (Job family competencies) for Program Manager

 (General Familiarity)

-Explains the standard principles and procedures of contract management.
+Explains the importance of legal and financial implications in contract management.

 See 4 More Skill Behaviors